Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Currently, there are two well known video drivers for linux.
 Wayland and Xorg.
 This guide is mainly focused on Xorg, however, if you want to use Wayland then it's already enabled and ready to go.

 If you do not want to use Xorg at all and want to have a pure Wayland configuration, then skip part 1 and just select a Wayland based desktop environment.

-Note: If you are having an issue with wayland on NVIDIA GPU's, install the `egl-wayland` package to fix the issue.

 ### Part 1.
 Installing Xorg.
 Run `sudo pacman -S xorg xorg-xinit` to install the xorg video drivers.